Siebren1995/EMES-Cue2Walk/readme.md

-Readme entry for EMES github repository.
+Readme entry for EMES-Parkinson github repository.

 The following steps are required before you can compile and run software for the nRF51822